Use A Computer

 - Letter Chase Typing Tutor

-All neighborhood branches are equipped with public black and white printers, and the charge for printing is $0.20 per page.
+All neighborhood branches are equipped with public black and white printers, and the charge for printing is $0.10 per page (B&W) and $0.15 per page (color).

 We ask that members and visitors who are listening to audio while using a public computer or a personal device use headphones.
 You may bring your own, or we have earbuds for sale for $3.00 a pair at all neighborhood branches.